What is the Use of Paraphrasing Tools?

 As you can see, the content is showing up as plagiarized.

-Now, we’ll take this same content and put it through a paraphrasing tool.
+We’ll take this same content and put it through a paraphrasing tool.
 Then, we’ll put the rephrased version and run it through the same plagiarism checker again.

 As you can see in the image above, the paraphrasing tool changed the sentences quite a bit.
 Now, let’s put them through the plagiarism checker to see whether it spots whether the content is copied or not: